 • During the early 1920s a variety of nickel and chromium combinations were tested.
 Stainless steel was referred to as '18/8', which indicated the percentage of chromium and nickel in the steel.

-• 1925 – A Stainless steel tank was used to store nitric acid, which established this unique metal’s resistance to corrosion
+• 1925 - A stainless steel tank was used to store nitric acid, which established this metal's resistance to corrosion

 • 1926 - The first surgical implants made of stainless steel were performed

-• 1928 – The hygienic aspect of stainless steel was demonstrated when the first stainless steel fermenting vessel was used to brew beer.
-From this time, the food and beverage industry has widely used this metal.
+• 1928 - The hygienic aspect of stainless steel was demonstrated when the first stainless steel fermenting vessel was used to brew beer.
+The food and beverage industry has widely used this metal ever since.

 • 1930 - The first stainless steel train was built in the USA

-• 1931 – The creation of the first stainless steel aircraft
+• 1931 - The first stainless steel aircraft was created

-• 1935 – Stainless steel kitchen sinks are now widely used plus type 430 stainless steel (ferritic chromium alloy) was used to make a wire 0.1mm in diameter for voice recording machines
+• 1935 - Stainless steel kitchen sinks came into wide use, and type 430 stainless steel (a ferritic chromium alloy) was used to make a wire 0.1mm in diameter for voice recording machines

 • 1954 - The first stainless steel underwater TV camera was manufactured

-• 1966 – France is the first country to complete the first tidal power station.
+• 1966 - France completed the first tidal power station

-• 1980 – In the 1980s stainless was used to construct the longest movable flood barrier in the world on the River Thames, UK.
+• 1980 - Stainless steel was used to construct the longest movable flood barrier in the world, on the River Thames, UK

-• 2010- – Global production of stainless steel reached 31 million tonnes, plus 11 million washing machines with stainless steel drums were produced
+• 2010 - Global production of stainless steel reached 31 million tonnes, and 11 million washing machines with stainless steel drums were produced